 - You can then begin to launch the desktop by clicking on the Launch button in the lower right hand corner of the page.
 This should bring up a confirmation dialog.

-- If the settings appear to be correct, click Launch in this menu to start the desktop A server is a computer system or software program that provi...
+- If the settings appear to be correct, click Launch in this menu to start the desktop a server is a computer program that provides services to oth...
 More.
-This process should take approximately 5-10 minutes to spin up a new Windows server instance.
+This process should take approximately 5-10 minutes to spin up a new Windows server An Amazon Virtual Machine More.
 Please refresh the page every few minutes to update the status of the server.
 In the 4.
 Logs menu, the Desktop will be ready to launch once the “Server Started” message is displayed.

 - Click on the Connect button to bring up the connection options.
 You can choose to connect using your own Windows RDP client or the In-Browser Desktop that we will use in this tutorial.
 Please refer to our guide for more information about Windows RDP and/or configuring a Rescale Desktop.

 Please follow these steps if you want to open the tutorial files on a Rescale Desktop:

 - Once connected to the Windows desktop, launch ANSYS Electronics Desktop by double clicking the ANSYS Electronics Desktop 19.0 shortcut found on the desktop.

 - If you attached the cloned job, in the File selection menu, navigate to the Desktop and select the attached_jobs shortcut.
 This should bring you to the folder that the attached clone job files were extracted to.
 Select the “input” folder.
 Finally select the simulation file

 - If you want to use you own ANSYS Maxwell file, you can upload the file to Rescale A computer data storage architecture that manages data as a ...
 More and then download it on the Maxwell desktop you launched.
 Please refer to the File Transfer section for Uploading to Rescale Cloud Files and Downloading from Rescale Cloud Files.